abdallhsamy/laravel-dc/README.md

 - `./dc t`: Run phpunit in the app container
 - `./dc yarn`: Run yarn
 - `./dc npm`: Run npm
+- `./dc pull`: install dependancies if you don't have vendor firectory

 For most of the above commands any arguments you enter after the command will be passed to the original command, for example running `./dc artisan migrate` would run `php artisan migrate`.

 ```